About the Multimedia Jobs Act

 • Only a State of Michigan Tax Liability may be offset.
 This is a transferable tax credit not a rebate.

-• For projects 20 minutes or more, $300K minimum in qualified expenditures in Michigan (live action or animation).
+• Tier B: $100K minimum in qualified expenditures in Michigan

 • Post-production done in the state will count if the above minimum spend requirement is met.

-• 30% incentive credit for qualified Michigan residents.
+• 30% incentive credit for hiring qualified Michigan residents.

-• 25% incentive credit for qualified Michigan-based vendors.
+• 25% incentive credit for hiring qualified Michigan-based vendors.

-• 20% credit for qualified non-resident personnel expenditures.
+• 20% credit for hiring qualified non-resident personnel expenditures.

-• An extra 5% credit for qualified personnel expenditures on minority persons, women or disabled personnel or on hired Certified Business for Minorities, Women or Persons with Disabilities Owned Qualified Michigan Vendors.
+• An extra 5% credit for qualified personnel expenditures on veterans, disabled, women, or minority persons or on hired Certified Business for Veterans, Minorities, Women or Persons with Disabilities Owned Qualified Michigan Vendors.

-• Additional 5% credit for Advertising Commercials, Corporate Videos and Commercial Photography that use an approved Film Office Alternative Marketing Opportunity.
+• Additional 5% credit for Advertising Commercials, Corporate Videos, Music and Commercial Photography that use an approved Film Office Alternative Marketing Opportunity.

-• $500K salary cap for person per project.
+• $500K salary cap per person per project.

 • Above the line (producer, director, writers, etc.), below the line (crew, post-production) and talent qualify.